openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 - Door/Window Status
 - User Presence Status
 - Broadband Connection Status
+- Mice Detection Status (incl. climate)

 ## Binding Configuration

 You will have to configure the bridge with username and password, these must be the same credentials as used when logging into https://mypages.verisure.com.

 You must also configure your pin-code(s) to be able to lock/unlock the SmartLock(s) and arm/unarm the Alarm(s).

 **NOTE:** To be able to have full control over all SmartLock functionality, the user has to have Administrator rights.

 ## Discovery

-After the configuration of the Verisure Bridge all of the available Sensors, Alarms, SmartPlugs, SmartLocks and Climate devices will be discovered and placed as things in the inbox.
+After the configuration of the Verisure Bridge all of the available Sensors, Alarms, SmartPlugs, SmartLocks, Climate and Mice Detection devices will be discovered and placed as things in the inbox.

 ## Thing Configuration

 Only the bridge require manual configuration.
 The devices and sensors can be added by hand, or you can let the discovery mechanism automatically find all of your Verisure things.

+## Enable Debugging

+To enable DEBUG logging for the binding, login to Karaf console and enter:

+`openhab> log:set DEBUG org.openhab.binding.verisure`

 ## Supported Things and Channels